rfhaque/benchpark/docs/add-a-system-config.rst

   make all these x86 example.
 Automate the directory structure?

-If you want to add support for a new system you can add a class definition for that system in a separate directory in ``var/sys_repo/systems/``.
+If you want to add support for a new system you can add a class definition for that system in a separate directory in ``systems/``.
 The best way is to copy the system.py for the most similar system identified above, and then paste it in a new directory and update it.
 For example the genericx86 system is defined in::

   $benchpark
-  ├── var
-     ├── sys_repo
   ├── systems
      ├── genericx86
         ├── system.py

 The System base class defined in ``/lib/benchpark/system.py`` is shown below, some or all of the functions can be overridden to define custom system behavior.